kamioftea/advent-of-code-2022/pubs/blog/day_11.md

 Now I need to re-run the simulation for 10,000 rounds, also given how long it is taking to get my items back, I no longer feel the same sense of relief when they aren't broken.
-I suspect the problem here is the worry will outgrow what can be stored in an integer, but I plug in the number just to be sure.
+I suspect the problem here is the worry will outgrow what can be stored in an integer, but I plug in the number to be sure.

 ```text
 attempt to multiply with overflow